damianhakert/damianhakert.github.io/source/handbook/accounting/index.md

 1. Save the document to someplace convenient for sharing with them individually - ex.
 July BV payroll in a private folder (this is only for sharing with individuals, it is not the copy of record).

-1.In the Title section: salary slip and past the name/month/year again
+1. In the Title section: salary slip and past the name/month/year again

 1. Save

 ALWAYS confirm each saved page is only 1 employee - or you will send employees other people's salary slip.

 Send each employee their salary slip via email with the subject line: Salary slip

+Additionally, send the pdf with Factuur in the title to Accounts Payable.

 ### Additional Begin/End Payment (for adding payment to payroll)